Hello!

 Remember D.C.'s Free Activities

 Washington D.C. has more free activities than most cities.
 All of the Smithsonian museums, monuments and many of the visitor-friendly government buildings are free.
-Click the button to see a list of Katie's favorite free activities in Washington D.C.

 Several of the Go Washington DC activities are enhancements to otherwise free activities.
 The monuments cruise, bus tours, bike rental, and Museum of American History music tour are examples.